Study Abroad for Majors and Minors

 General Education Requirements

 Students may take selected general education requirements through study abroad.
-Many students choose to fulfill foundation requirements, including courses within the World Perspectives category.
+Many students choose to fulfill foundation requirements, including courses within the Global Perspectives category.

 Custom Theme Abroad

 Another popular option is to fulfill your theme requirement while studying abroad.
 For information on how to propose a unique study abroad theme, visit the Padnos International Center website at http://www.gvsu.edu/studyabroad/.

 Writing students should be aware that the range of Writing courses available at GVSU is unusually large, and that very few international universities have similar departments.
 However, Writing faculty strongly support study abroad, whether students are pursuing Writing coursework or other subjects during their time abroad.

 The easiest way to fulfill WRT major requirements via study abroad is by applying credits earned abroad to either the “Interdisciplinary Electives” module or the “Writing Electives” module.
 The WRT curriculum requires completion of at least one of these six-credit modules.
 The writing department agrees to automatically apply any six academic credits earned abroad to fulfill one of these modules.
 Writing classes can be applied towards Writing Electives, and all other classes can be applied towards “Interdisciplinary Electives.”
 The department values study abroad as an innately interdisciplinary experience.